The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 Ankole Cows in Uganda – Rwanda – the Cattle of Kings.
 The long-horned Ankole Cattle can often be seen as you travel throughout Western Uganda, Rwanda, and Burundi, where they are known as Watusi Cattle.
 In Rwanda, specially selected Watusi Cows were selected and bred, becoming the Inyambo, the cattle of Kings.

 The long-horned Ankole Cows in Uganda – Rwanda – the Cattle of Kings.
-As you venture across Southwest Uganda and Rwanda, you will come across not only magnificent scenery, wildlife, primates, birds.
+As you venture across Southwest Uganda and Rwanda, you will come across not only magnificent scenery, wildlife, primates, and birds.
 Also, you will see the most majestic creature among domesticated animals found in Africa.

 The Ankole Cows the Cattle of Kings and Royalty, the long-horned Ankole Cattle.
-Ankole Cattle has been called Inyambo”the Cattle of Kings” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
+Ankole Cattle has been called Inyambo”the Cattle of Kings,” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
 Once you see these majestic cows, you will understand why they are referred to as the “Cattle of Royalty.”

-The Ankole cows belong to a breed of African cattle, belonging to the broader Sanga cattle group of African Cattle breeds.
+The Ankole cows belong to a breed of African cattle belonging to the broader Sanga cattle group of African Cattle breeds.
 They were introduced to Uganda between five and seven hundred years ago by nomadic pastoralists from more northern parts of the continent.

 Visitors to Rwanda should take in the Inyambo ceremonial cows at the King’s Palace Museum in Rukari, Nyanza district, home to Inyambo, where the traditional cows were bred for the King.